WafflzOwO/LEMS/README.md

 --------FAQ--------

 Q. How do i change my skin?

 A. the provided minecraft version has a built in skin selector.

 Q. What does this do?

 A. As said in disclaimers.txt this is a low resource, python-made launcher for MCLE, designed to save users from complicated source code files. it does not download minecraft. it just runs it.

 Q. How can i contact you?

 A. Submit an issue or email me: EMAILNOTIMPLEMENTEDYET

 --------How Its Made--------

-tkinter
-IDLE Python (3.13)
-pyinstaller to wrap it into an exe some other python libraries
+tkinter, IDLE Python (3.13), pyinstaller to wrap it into an exe, some other python libraries